jglovier/jglovier.github.io/_posts/2015-03-05-design-advice-for-developers.md

 categories: design
 ---

-I often talk to developers who say they feel bad about their lack of design skills.
+I often talk to developers who say they feel bad about their level of design skill.
 In fact, a Redditor recently [posted as much](http://www.reddit.com/r/webdev/comments/2l2e8a/overcoming_being_bad_at_web_design/), seeking advice about how he could improve his command of the discipline of design.
-I've encountered this question enough times to have some thoughts that may be useful if it is your quest too.
+I've encountered this question enough times to have some thoughts that may be helpful if improving design competency is your quest too.

 ### Developer != Designer